Veil-Project/veil-project.github.io/en/drafts/2020-02-19-Lite-Wallet-Preview.md

 ---
 ## Introduction

 The Veil user experience team has been working on something new.
 Something exciting.
 A new way to experience Veil.
-Today we're going to give you a sneak peek at Veil X.
+Today we're going to give you a sneak peek at **Veil X**.

 The Veil wallet you've been using until now is the *Veil Core Wallet*, based on technology shared by many crypto projects, and engineered to expose all the technical services available on the network.
 Providing access to *everything*, however, comes at a cost—and that is user experience.
 As expected by the Pareto Principle, the majority of the wallet's advanced features are used rarely, and complicate the user experience in day-to-day use.